LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_Android_Document.md

 #### Get Read

-Understanding how to set oneself's read status from [Set Read](#set-read)，now goes to the way to get the other members' read status.
+Understanding how to set oneself's read status from [Set Read](#set-read), now goes to the way to get the other members' read status.
 After chatroom members set rad in [Set Read](#set-read), can receive member's read status from [Receive Event-Message](#message-2).
 By the member's last read time, received from `LTMarkReadResponse`, we can learn this member's read status in this chatroom.
 If the member has sent read status but he's offline to receive the read status, can query [Member Read Info](#member-read-info) when back online to get channel members' read status.

 Besides member's read status, we also provide read status for every single message.